The male condom is a thin rubber or plastic sheath that covers the penis. It only needs to be used during sex.

 - Male condoms can sometimes slip off or split, which is why they are not always as good as some other forms of contraceptive.

-Some people are sensitive to certain types of condoms made of latex, though this is rare.
-In general condoms do not cause an irritation to either the vagina or womb.
+- Some people are sensitive to certain types of condoms made of latex, though this is rare.
+In general condoms do not cause irritation to either the vagina or womb.